-I started this blog way back in the early 2000's as a way of venting my opinions about all things marketing.
+I started this site way back in the early 2000's as a way of sharing my progress in online marketing.

-I still do that, (mostly the venting has moved to Twitter), but the blog has grown up (a bit) and now it's here to help share some of the stuff I've learned, and that I have data, not just opinions about.
+I still do that, (the most entertaining bits have moved to Twitter), but the site has grown up (a bit) and now it's here to help share some of the stuff I've learned, and that I have data, not just opinions about.

 What you'll get most of, is how I've made a living since the early 90's.
-Building big lists of prospects, and making them offers.
-Mostly using email.
-Mostly selling “invisible things” like information, consulting and software.
+Building big email lists of prospects, and making them offers.
+I mostly sell “invisible things” like information, consulting and software.

 Some people say I'm pretty good at it:

-But that ease has opened up competition, so now the challenge is to stand out and be convincing.
+But that ease of getting started has opened up competition, so now the challenge is to stand out and be convincing.
 To turn increasingly expensive and hard-won traffic into customers and repeat customers.

 That's where I come in.